-Lail Vineyards was founded by long time Napa Valley vintner Robin Lail and her family.
-Robin’s history in the Napa Valley reads like a dream story – her father was John Daniels Jr. who inherited the great Inglenook winery from his father -now Rubicon Estate, (and was instrumental in helping put Napa Valley on the map in so many ways), Robin co-founded Dominus with her sister and famed winemaker Christian Moueix (of Château Pétrus in Pomerol), co founded Merryvale Vineyards with Bill Harlan, was general manager at the prestigious Meadowood Resort and was Robert Mondavi’s personal assistant for a number of years…and the list goes on.
-In the early 1990′s Robin originally started thinking of creating an outstanding wine to honor her ancestors’ history in the Napa Valley; their first vintage was released in 1995.
+Lail Vineyards was founded by long time Napa Valley vintner Robin (Daniel) Lail and her family.
+Robin’s history in the Napa Valley is significant and deeply rooted.
+Her great-grand uncle was Gustave Niebaum the founder of Napa’s iconic Inglenook Winery.
+Her father was John Daniel Jr. who inherited the great Inglenook winery from his father (and was instrumental in helping put Napa Valley on the wine map in many ways).
+Robin co-founded Dominus in 1982 with her sister Marky and famed winemaker Christian Moueix (General Manager of Château Pétrus in Pomerol) built around Napanook Vineyard near Yountville, co-founded Merryvale Vineyards with Bill Harlan – where she was President of the winery for 12 years, was general manager at the prestigious Meadowood Resort and was Robert Mondavi’s personal assistant for a number of years, in 1981 helped form the inaugural Napa Valley Wine Auction (now one of the country’s largest)… the list goes on.

 The J Daniel Cuvee is a Bordeaux style blend.
 We tried the 2005 vintage.
 This is a dark inky wine with a bouquet that first has a dusty component but as it opens up, it reveals rich dark fruit aromas.
 The entry is initially soft and contains layers of flavor including blackberry, blueberry, and black licorice.
 A long finish awaits containing tannins that are well structured and balanced.